ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### B. Acknowledgement receipt sent by email on completion of registration process [**[↑]**](#table-of-content)
 1. When a registration is completed, that is, a Registration ID has been generated and assigned the system.
 Based on the notification language, the system sends an acknowledgement email to the individual.
-   * Notification language is a global configuration setting
+   * Notification language is set by a country's admin, who determines in which language, a notification is sent to the individual.
+Notification language can either be primary language or combination of both primary and secondary language.
+   * In case of UIN Update or Lost UIN, the system sends a notification to the individual.
 2. The email template is defined by the admin at country level.
 3. Email is sent to the email address entered during registration.
 4. The subject and the body of the acknowledgement email are configured by admin.